emersion/soju/contrib/clients.md

 # [Weechat]

-A [Weechat script] is available to provide better integration with soju.
+A [soju.py] Weechat script is available to provide better integration with soju.
 The script will automatically connect to all of your networks once a single connection to soju is set up in Weechat.

+Additionally, [read_marker.py] can be enabled to synchronize the read marker between multiple clients.

 On WeeChat 3.2-, no IRCv3 capabilities are enabled by default.
 To enable them: